YaremaMaksym/bus-ticket-booth_TECH/README.md

 3. Set up the database:

    * Install and configure PostgreSQL on your system.
-   * download 2 scripts from my gist(https://gist.github.com/YaremaMaksym/a18c90d51817db7b75533f5c68e91baf)
-      or from this repository
    * run `init_db.sql` to create db
    * run `insert_dummy_data.sql` to add some data to db
    * Update the `application.properties` file (see [Configuration](#configuration)) with your PostgreSQL credentials.